 All current students must meet with the ELI Director, Ms. Valerie Heming, to discuss their transition plan from IEP to an academic program.
 Please email her for an advising appointment.
 You can reach her at email@example.com.

-There are nine levels in the IEP.
+There are nine levels in the IEP, and classes are face to face.
 One level is typically completed in one eight-week session.
 All students who enter the U.S. with an I-20 or a DS-2019 issued by UCM must be enrolled as full-time students in the IEP until successfully completing the program.

 Full-time enrollment in the IEP is 12 credit hours.
 Students should report the the English Language Institute upon arrival and complete New International Student Orientation.